pulumi/docs/content/case-studies/4ir.md

 quote_block:
     quote: |
-        Pulumi has emerged as a key element in our strategy, creating tangible value for us by reducing infrastructure deployment time, up-skilling our team, and accelerating our time to market.
+        "Pulumi has emerged as a key element in our strategy, creating tangible value for us by reducing infrastructure deployment time, up-skilling our team, and accelerating our time to market."
     quote_attrib: Joseph Dolivo, CTO, 4IR Solutions
     headline_stat: $75K
     headline: Annual savings and deployments in hours instead of days.